justinas2314/AutomatedDiscordRichPresence/README.md

 If the images are left as placeholders they will not be used.
 Image text left as placeholder will also change to the full name of the window.
 # Notes
-Discord lets you use up to 150 images currently only 34 are being used
+Discord lets you use up to 150 images currently only 53 are being used
 I will probably add more images in the future
 # Images that can be used right now
 androidstudiologo
+arduinologo
+blenderlogo
 chromelogo
+clogo
 cpplogo
 crunchyrolllogo
 csharplogo
+curiouscatlogo
 discordlogo
 eclipselogo
 excellogo
+facebooklogo
 firefoxlogo
 gimplogo
 githublogo
+gmaillogo
+hululogo
+instagramlogo
 intellijidealogo
+ituneslogo
 javalogo
 javascriptlogo
 libreofficelogo
+linkedinlogo
 mangadexlogo
+messengerlogo
 netflixlogo
 photoshoplogo
 powerpointlogo